serinth/gcp-twitter-stream/README.md

 ## Getting GCP Ready

 1. Log onto GCP and create a new Project
+2. Ensure that `Enable Billing` has been clicked in Billing or Compute Engine
-2. Set the following variables for the default CLI options:
+3. Set the following variables for the default CLI options:

 ```bash
 # Ensure we're logged in and everything is ready to go.
 Skip init if you've already done it